axelarnetwork/axelar-docs/pages/validator/external-chains/kava.md

 # KAVA EVM Node Setup

-This guide presents you the KAVA EMV Node setup for both Testnet and Mainnet, as well as the integration with Axelar Network.
+This guide presents you the KAVA EVM Node setup for both Testnet and Mainnet, as well as the integration with Axelar Network.

 ## Install Go
 ```